ellenjunghyunkim/mw_health_Korea/README.md

 ### Data
 - KLoSA 1-8th wave version 2022 v3 (STATA) (https://survey.keis.or.kr/eng/klosa/databoard/List.jsp).
-- Please note that access to Mini-Mental Examination Score (MMSE) data is temporarily ceased wave for internal review for data disclosure (https://survey.keis.or.kr/madang/notice/Read.jsp?ntt_id=5634).
+- Please note that access to Mini-Mental Examination Score (MMSE) data is temporarily ceased due to the need for internal review for data disclosure (https://survey.keis.or.kr/madang/notice/Read.jsp?ntt_id=5634).

 ### Software
 - STATA code is used to prepare the dataset and R code for the analysis.